Okay, it’s time for my annual post on how to navigate your way to C2E2 at McCormick Place.

 McCormick Place has a map of the area, as well as information about parking (see above).
 Lots of space, but the fees range from $14-$34 a day, each time you enter the garage.
 There is also surface parking to the north of the convention center, used by Soldier Field.
 Access to the parking, pedestrian access to the convention center, and cost is not known.
 Google Maps offers street views for most of the area, and you can plot your path .

 Chicago has a bike sharing system called Divvy.
 There’s a station by the bus stop on King Drive (most likely empty), and another a block north near Calumet and 21st.
-If you’re visiting, you can get a 24-hour pass for $9.95.
-If you’re local, get the annual membership…it’s the same price.
-You get 30-minutes to complete your trip, otherwise you’ll be charged for overtime.
+If you’re visiting, you can get a 24-hour pass for $15.
+You get 30-minutes to complete your trip on a single trip, 3 hours on the day pass, otherwise you’ll be charged for overtime.

 8) The miscellaneous.